willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-setup.md

 - **Set up a test environment**: Establish a test environment with necessary licenses to validate configurations and test scenarios.
 - **Conduct pilot testing**: Perform pilot testing with a select group of users to identify any issues and gather feedback.
 - **Develop a communication plan**: Create a communication plan to inform users about the upcoming changes and provide them with the necessary resources and support.
 - **Review Conditional Access policies**: Ensure that conditional access policies are appropriately configured.
-Microsoft 365 Copilot supports tenant-level Conditional Access Policies (CAP) in SharePoint Online.
+Microsoft 365 Copilot supports tenant-level Conditional Access Policies in SharePoint Online.
+To learn more, see [Conditional Access](/entra/identity/conditional-access/overview).
-- **Review Restricted Access Control and Information Barrier Policies**: Microsoft 365 Copilot does not currently support Restricted Access Control (RAC) and Microsoft 365 Information Barriers.
+- **Review SharePoint Search and Advanced Management Policies**: Use SharePoint Advanced Management (SAM) to control access to content, prevent oversharing, and manage content lifecycle.
+For detailed steps, see [Get ready for Microsoft 365 Copilot with SharePoint Advanced Management (SAM)](/sharepoint/get-ready-copilot-sharepoint-advanced-management).
+Additionally, consider implementing restricted SharePoint search to limit the discoverability of sensitive content.
+To learn more, see [Restricted SharePoint Search](/SharePoint/restricted-sharepoint-search).
 - **Ensure network compliance**: Review and ensure that your network meets the requirements for Microsoft 365 Copilot services.
+To learn more, see [Microsoft 365 Copilot network requirements](microsoft-365-copilot-requirements.md#network-requirements).

 ## Security measures for Microsoft 365 Copilot